Which Georgians are in the Rock & Roll Hall of Fame?

 Otis Redding

 Nicknamed “the King of Soul,” Otis Redding was born in Dawson and raised in Macon.
 Before dying in a plane crash at 26 in 1967, he recorded influential hits, including “Try A Little Tenderness” and “(Sittin’ On) the Dock of the Bay.”
-He was inducted into the Rock & Roll Hall of Fame in 1989.
+He was inducted in 1989.

 Little Richard